Practical AI support for partners, BD and marketing teams who want stronger commercial outcomes – not simply more noise about tools.

 Ongoing Advisory Retainer

-A small number of retained advisory relationships for firms or individuals who want regular access to a confidential sounding board as commercial AI questions continue to emerge.
-Available only where there is a strong fit and sufficient capacity.
+A continuing, confidential advisory relationship for firms or senior leaders who want regular access to a trusted sounding board as commercial AI questions continue to emerge.

 We work with equity and senior partners, managing partners and ExCom members, as well as BD, marketing, strategy, innovation and other senior business professionals in law firms.